haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 I recently heard about the difference between [Makers vs. Menders][makers-vs-menders-web].
 Makers enjoy quickly building things while menders enjoy to analyze and improve things little by little looking for the mid-/long-term success.

 Not knowing how Theo would see himself in this categories, while working with him he reminded me of makers by this definition.
-I don't think this can or should be distinguished clearly, it's definitely good to know the tendency.
-I definitely would count myself as a mender, while I am also enjoying working on prototypes from some time.
+I don't think this can or should be distinguished clearly, but it's definitely good to know the tendency.
+I would count myself as a mender, while I am also enjoying working on prototypes from time to time.
 Ultimately, you want to have both types of personas in your team to turn up the good.
 This is probably one of the reasons why our collaboration was inspiring and a valuable learning experience for both of us.

-I am already looking forward to my next sessions with [Adrian Bolboacă][adrian].
+Bottom line, collaboration is really awesome and I am already looking forward to my next sessions with [Adrian Bolboacă][adrian]. :smiley:

 [adrian]: https://twitter.com/adibolb
 [cad-wiki]: https://en.wikipedia.org/wiki/Computer-aided_design